 If you’re like most people, that approach didn’t work.

-Then give them legitimate reasons to say yes repeatedly and you can move them to the big yes (whatever that is for you).
+It’s sort of like school: It’s not a great idea to stick a first-grader with eighth-grade work.
+Treat your prospects like that first-grader.
+Give them “grade-appropriate” material and time.
+Then, give them legitimate reasons to say yes repeatedly so you can move them to the big yes (whatever that is for you).